wwan0255/PETalk/README.md

 ```
 PETalk/
 ├── main.py                      # The main executable script to run the entire pipeline
 ├── audio_processing.py          # Module containing all custom audio enhancement functions
 ├── requirements.txt             # A list of all Python dependencies for the project
 │
-├── input/                      # --> Place your source images and audio files here
+├── input_content/               # --> Place your source images and audio files here
-│   └── (examples)
+├── output_content/              # --> All generated videos are saved here (auto-created)
 │
-├── output/                     # --> All generated videos and artifacts are saved here (auto-created)
+├── assets/                      # Contains demo GIFs and other assets for the README
 │
-├── SadTalker/                  # Cloned SadTalker repository (dependency)
+├── SadTalker/                   # Git submodule pointing to the SadTalker repository
-├── Wav2Lip/                    # Cloned Wav2Lip repository (dependency)
+├── Wav2Lip/                     # Git submodule pointing to the Wav2Lip repository
 │
+├── .gitmodules                  # Configuration file for Git submodules
-├── .gitignore                  # Specifies files for Git to ignore (e.g., models, output)
+├── .gitignore                   # Specifies files for Git to ignore
+├── PETalk_Demo.ipynb            # Interactive Colab demo and report
+├── LICENSE                      # The MIT License file
 └── README.md                    # This documentation file
 ```

 ## Setup & Installation